victoriyaforsythe/PyRayHF/README.md

 - **Electron density** — used to compute the plasma frequency; this is the primary factor affecting wave propagation.
 - **Magnetic-field strength** — needed to calculate the gyrofrequency, which affects how the wave interacts with the ionized medium.
-- **Magnetic-field angle** — the angle between the wave vector and the magnetic-field line, which influences wave polarization and refraction.
+- **Magnetic-field angle** — the angle between the wave vector and the local vertical (same as wave vector for vertical case), which influences wave polarization and refraction.

 Using these parameters, we compute: